Masoli, Mitchell named as finalists for CFL’s outstanding player award - Red Deer Advocate

 “Those things are definitely nice to look back on after you’re done but right now we can’t let it be a distraction.”

-Mitchell, the ‘16 award winner, registered his second career 5,000-yard season (5,124) and had a league-high 35 TD strikes.
+Mitchell, the ‘16 award winner, registered his second career 5,000-yard season (5,124) with a league-high 35 TD strikes.
 Like Masoli, Mitchell played through many injuries to Calgary’s receiving corps in leading the Stampeders (13-5) atop the West Division.

+“It’s definitely a year I’m proud of everybody for what we’ve done … but you hang your hat on championships and that’s what we’re striving for,” Mitchell told reporters in Calgary.
+“MOP is an individual award that goes out to an entire team.

+“It’s an award for all of the O-linemen, everything they’ve done this year keeping me upright and they’ve had to work even harder with what’s happened with the receivers and me having to hold on to the ball a little bit longer.
+All the work the receivers put in, the coaches, running backs everything everybody has done throughout the entire year.
+It’s been an entire group effort and definitely very very honoured for it.”

+“He’s fought through some of the things that I have this year with receivers and everything,” Mitchell said.
+“I think he’s had just a hell of a year and has really made that offence his own.”

 Dean had 105 tackles, finishing tied for third overall with West Division nominee Adam Bighill of the Winnipeg Blue Bombers.
-Hamilton had the East’s top defence, allowing the fewest offensive yards (334.3 per game) and rushing yards (110.6).
+Hamilton’s defence allowed the fewest offensive yards (334.3 per game) and rushing yards (110.6) in the East Division.

 “Larry, to me, is just a true leader and what I think of as a middle linebacker,” said Hamilton coach June Jones.
 “All the great ones have the leadership that he has and the ability to make plays and get guys lined up.